matwilso/matwilso.github.io/_drafts/sim2real.md

 the time is ripe for starting development on such a system: a simulator written in [Software 2.0][s2.0].
 A **learned simulator**.

+How much do I expect for neural network transfer to get better?

 ## Contents
 <div class="sidenav">